 2. Challenge and motivate your friends and family!

 What do you and your family and friends do for fun?
 Is it screen-time with popcorn, potato chips and soda?
 As you get your P3 on, why not involve your family or friends?
 Being social is more fun and as the going gets tough, having someone to keep you on track of your goals can be the motivation you need to keep on going!
-Use the P3 Challenge and work on some challenges in the guide together.
-Or if you have your family use the P3 Family Guide and work through some target goals together.
-It’s always better with friends and family!
+“Check out the P3 website for information on challenges and ways to engage your family as you strive for meeting the target goals together”

 3. Set a S.M.A.R.T. goal and do it!

 Just because you want to get stronger, faster and fitter, doesn’t mean you can do this by will alone.
 Did you know that you will complete your goal 75% of the time if you make a Specific, Measurable, Achievable, Relevant and Time-based (S.M.A.R.T.) goal, tell someone about it and then give them weekly updates?
 The P3 Challenge modules have numerous weekly challenges to help motivate you to perform at your peak.
 Challenge yourself to pick one target a week and if the going gets tough, don’t quit—seek out other resources!
 Army Wellness Center personnel have certified health coaches to help determine your baseline fitness, your metabolic rate, and how to incorporate P3 goals into your daily life.
 Also, your unit Master Resiliency Trainer has tools to help you set and achieve your goals.
 Leverage technology and social media to assist you in meeting your goals.
-Posting your progress on Facebook and/or Twitter and using the P3 App can help you monitor and track your progress and motivate you to success.
+Posting your progress on Facebook and/or Twitter and motivate you to success.
 So, what are you waiting for?
 Make a S.M.A.R.T.
-P3 goal, download the app, and go tell your battle buddy!
+P3 goal, and go tell your battle buddy!

 4. Sleep-for more brains, brawn and beauty!